ADVERTISING

 University sets an example for social justice

-The exhibition also marks the start of a new round of the training program for volunteers working with refugees , which the university offers in cooperation with the Protestant Deanery of Darmstadt and the Volunteer Center Darmstadt .
+The exhibition also marks the start of a new round of the training program for volunteers working with refugees , which the university offers in cooperation with the Protestant Deanery of Darmstadt and the Darmstadt Volunteer Center .

 Exhibition open until January 2026